 Purpose: Keeping consistency of transitions

-This sort of animation is mostly used in webdesign, frequently in the process of scrolling the page.
+This sort of animation is mostly used in web design, frequently in the process of scrolling the page.
 The effect of well-known and widely-used parallax or other sorts of animated transition has not only the aim of entertaining and creating immediate WOW-effect as it often seems.
-The deeper function of such technique is creating the feeling of consistency that makes transitions smoother and more natural.
+The deeper function of such a technique is creating the feeling of consistency that makes transitions smoother and more natural.
 Thus it can create a positive feeling in the process of interaction and if necessary keep elements requiring more attention always in view.
-Nevertheless, the effect of style and aesthetic pleasure which can be raised by this sort of animation, also shouldn’t be underestimated as it is the good way to attract attention and tickle user’s curiosity.
+Nevertheless, the effect of style and aesthetic pleasure which can be raised by this sort of animation, also shouldn’t be underestimated as it is a good way to attract attention and tickle user’s curiosity.

 Purpose: Shock and awe

 Perhaps, you remember the episode of “Hitch” comedy where the guy wishing to attract the girl he loved was instructed that the first step to this is to “Shock and awe!”
 Somehow, it is one of the techniques to work out in design also because users actually start interaction with the product at the moment they notice it and get curious to try.
 Sometimes, animation can become the feature instantly grabbing their attention and giving a positive feeling of engagement from the very start.
 Even a simple splash screen with interesting animation can serve this purpose.
 Again, this sort of motion design on the screens or web pages can provoke many debates like the one with the least practical value.
 However, practice shows that practical issues are not the only thing people want to get from the products they choose.
 Aesthetic pleasure, entertainment, gamification and challenges, fun and cuteness, style, and amazement can also be strong features in favor of your particular product among the others on the market.

 Capitoledge — Free Screensaver

 Here’s a set of handy articles for further reading on the theme of UI animation:

 Originally written for Tubik Blog